amckenna41/pySAR/README.md

 * `/pySAR/PyBioMed` - package partially forked from https://github.com/gadsbyfly/PyBioMed, used in
 the calculation of the protein descriptors.
-* `/Resuts` - stores all calculated results from the evaluation of a variety of protein encoding strategies using pySAR.
+* `/Results` - stores all calculated results that were generated for the research article, studying the SAR for a thermostability dataset.
-* `/pySAR/tests` - unit and integration tests for pySAR
+* `/pySAR/tests` - unit and integration tests for pySAR.
 * `/pySAR/data` - all required data and datasets are stored in this folder.